matteomanzo-zz/CV/README.md

 #Matteo Manzo
-A very positive Web Developer.
+A very positive Web Developer who likes to play with Arduino and stuff.
+In fact I am planning to build a jetpack-drone big enough to allow people to fly!
 When I am not too busy I also type random words on my [blog](http://matteomanzo.github.io/).

 ##Skills